 and The Cambridge Encyclopedia of the English Language

-(October 2014, with actor son Ben Crystal).
+(April 2015, also with Ben).
 Other co-authored books include Words on Words

 (2002) and The Shakespeare Miscellany